boregar/omeka-s-theme-papyrus/README.md

-# omeka-s-theme-papyrus
-A responsive theme for Omeka-S
+# Papyrus theme for Omeka-S

 Papyrus is built on Omeka-S' default theme with an accent on accessibility and responsiveness.
 It depends on the following components: